Ameba-AIoT/ai-video-analytics/source/user_manual/NN_deployment/NN_deployment.rst

 Model Authentication – Hash and Signature check
 -----------------------------------------------

 Model authentication including integrity check and trust check.
-After signing the model by the signing tool, a sha256 hash and signature will be appended at the end of model, as shown in Figure 2‑1(b).
+After signing the model by the signing tool, a sha256 hash and signature will be appended at the end of model, as shown in :numref:`NN_deployment-image11` (b).
 The signature is used to verify the trust of hash, and the sha256 hash is used to verify the integrity of the model.
 Therefore, we can guarantee that the model is not tampered and is from trusted source.

 .. figure:: ../../_static/user_manual/NN_deployment/image11.png
    :align: center
+   :name: NN_deployment-image11

-   Figure 2-1 signed model format: (a) encrypted only, (b) signed only, (c) signed + encrypted
+   signed model format: (a) encrypted only, (b) signed only, (c) signed + encrypted

 |